CSV / PDF Importing

 As of now, these 4 columns are the only ones that you're able to import using CSVs.
 However, you can always use Rules to help you assign categories or update payee names according to your preferences and habits.

-The first step is to select the manually-managed asset that you'll be importing your transactions into.
-If you haven't set up a manually-managed asset yet, you can do so by going to the Accounts page and hitting "Add Account or Asset".
+The first step is to select the relevant account or asset that you'll be importing your transactions into.
+If you haven't set up any account yet, you can do so by going to the Accounts page and clicking on "Add Account".

-Configurations can be saved during Step 3, so next time you upload CSVs to the same asset, you get to choose whether or not to use the saved configuration in order to skip the next 2 steps.
+Configurations can be saved during Step 3 of the import process, so next time you upload CSVs to the same asset, you get to choose whether or not to use the saved configuration in order to skip the first 2 steps.

-Note that there is a file size restriction of 3Mb and the CSV import tool will only upload 10,000 rows at a time.
+Note that there is a file size restriction of 3Mb and the CSV/PDF import tool will only upload 10,000 rows at a time.

-We need to match the column data from your CSV file to columns used by Lunch Money.
-Use the drag-and-drop tool to correspond columns from your CSV file to the appropriate fields Lunch Money needs.
-We already try to match some columns for you based on whether or not you followed the recommended guidelines (see What format should my CSV be in?)
+We need to match the column data from your uploaded file to the columns used by Lunch Money.
+To do so, click the header for each column to open the drop-down and select the corresponding field in Lunch Money.
+We already try to match some columns for you based on the header name—this works best when the file follows the recommended guidelines (see What format should my CSV be in?).

 Checking dates and amounts

-At this stage, your CSV has been parsed by our system based on your settings.
+At the 'Review Notations' stage, your file has been parsed by our system based on your settings.
 Double-check to make sure our interpretation of the dates and amounts are correct.
-Specifically, make sure that the amounts are correct in what they represent.
+Specifically, make sure that the amounts are correct in what they represent:

 Should a Starbucks expense be a credit?
 Nope!
 That's wrong– better flip the switch!